White paper

 When the operator rolls the scanner across the concrete surface it captures data, which are merged in real-time into 3D-images providing a coherent visualisation of the structure beneath it.
 This allows for immediate interpretation and identification.
 Furthermore, the data produced by the Elop Insight scanner - images, 3D-video and documentation - are stored in the system and made available to stakeholders through a cloud interface platform.

 However, this whitepaper does not focus on speed, 3D-images, or cloud interfaces.
-It offers an insight into the fundamental capabilities of Elop Insight, its performance, accuracy, and
+It offers an insight into the fundamental capabilities of Elop Insight, its performance, accuracy, and not least repeatability of the measurements performed by it.

 Test set-up

-The following pages summarize the results of a number of tests and comparisons, carried out at Elop’s R&D facility in Hamar, Norway.
-To compare the performance of different nondestructive inspection technologies we have used 10 concrete specimens, each with different characteristics, e.g. concrete mix ratio, density, and thickness of rebars, cracks, air pockets, delamination, drilled holes, tendon ducts etc. Measurements have been performed with four different instruments: Impact echo, UPV, Ultrasound Tomography, and Elop Insight scanner, to compare the capabilities of the Elop Insight scanner to these technologies.
-Also, the test measures the repeatability of the Elop Insight scanner under the same measurement conditions.
+The following pages summarize the results of a number of tests and comparisons, carried out at Elop's R&D facility in Hamar, Norway.
+To compare the performance of different nondestructive inspection technologies we have used 10 concrete specimens, each with different characteristics, for example concrete mix ratio, density, and thickness of rebars, cracks, air pockets, delamination, drilled holes and tendon ducts.

 Test results